-Ariella Werden-Greenfield is pursuing her Ph.D. in Religion at Temple University where she works as the Graduate Student Fellow at the Myer and Rosaline Feinstein Center for American Jewish History.
-Her research interests include Judaism in the Americas, Afro-Caribbean religion, food and religiosity, and race, racism, and identity construction.
-Ariella has taught a variety of courses for the Religion, Jewish Studies and Women’s Studies departments at Temple University including “Race and Poverty in the Americas,” “Women in Religion” and “What is Judaism?”
-She is currently working on her dissertation, an effort that interrogates the role of the Hebrew Bible in the lives of Rastafari.
-Through an analysis of Rasta exegetical strategies, she hopes to illuminate the existential shift that embracing the Bible offers to Rastafari and investigate the production of knowledge, rationality and truth in Rastafari communities.
-From 2009 through 2013, Ariella served as the coordinator of the Center for Afro-Jewish Studies at Temple.
+Ariella Werden-Greenfield is the Associate Director of the Feinstein Center for American Jewish History.
+She received her B.A from Skidmore College and her Ph.D. from Temple University.
+Her research interests include Judaism in the Americas, Afro-Caribbean religion, and identity construction.
+Ariella teaches courses for the Religion, Jewish Studies and Women’s Studies departments at Temple University including “Race and Poverty in the Americas,” “Women in Religion” and “What is Judaism?”
+Her dissertation examines the role of the Hebrew Bible in the lives of Rastafari.
+Through an analysis of Rasta exegetical strategies, she illuminates the existential shift that embracing the Bible offers to Rastafari and investigates the production of knowledge, rationality and truth in Rastafari communities.
+From 2009 through 2013, Ariella served as coordinator of the Center for Afro-Jewish Studies at Temple University.

-- Rebecca Alpert, Associate Professor of Religion and Women’s Studies
+- Rebecca Alpert, Senior Associate Dean of the College of Liberal Arts and Professor of Religion

 - David Farber, Professor of History

 - Mark Leuchter, Director of Jewish Studies and Assistant Professor of Religion